keymanapp/keyman/linux/README.md

 - Click `Add` to add a keyman keyboard.
 - Click the 3 dots expander then search for "Other" and click it
 - The Keyman keyboards should be listed here to choose

+## Not a real change

+Just some throw-away change to test triggering builds on Jenkins.